 Brewster: Fairfax isn’t going to give you anything.
 He’s finished.
 Fairfax is dead.
 He just doesn’t know it yet.

 20 years ago today on August 29, 1987, Lee Marvin left this earth.
-Unfortunately like many young men who find themselves on bloody foreign battlefields far from home, a part of Lee Marvin had died many years before.
-Through countless roles as a ruthless killer and movie heavy, Marvin had expressed the violence that had eaten away at him in various creative ways.
-Point Blank was an accumulation of Marvin’s previous roles held up to a prism and projected back to the audience in a kaleidoscope of colors and action.
-Underlying that is the echoing silence that permeates Point Blank and seems to cut right to the very core of Lee Marvin’s character.
+Unfortunately, like many young men who find themselves on bloody foreign battlefields far from home, a part of Lee Marvin had died many years before.
+Through countless roles as a ruthless killer and movie heavy, Marvin expressed the violence that had eaten away at him in various creative ways.
+Point Blank was an accumulation of the actor’s previous roles held up to a prism and projected back to the audience in a kaleidoscope of colors, ideas, and movement.
+Underlying that is the echoing silence that permeates Point Blank and seems to cut right to the very core of Marvin’s character.

 You can also read a bit more about Lee Marvin and his film work with John Ford in a previous post I made earlier this year.